inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/trace-exporters.md

 -Dinspectit.exporters.tracing.zipkin.url=http://127.0.0.1:9411/api/v2/spans
 ```

-When sending spans, ZipKin expects you to give a name of the service where the spans have been recorded.
+When sending spans, Zipkin expects you to give a name of the service where the spans have been recorded.
 This name can be set using the `inspectit.exporters.tracing.zipkin.service-name` property.
 This property defaults to `inspectit.service-name`.

 ## Jaeger Exporter

-The Jaeger exports works exactly the same way as the [ZipKin Exporter](#zipkin-exporter).
+The Jaeger exports works exactly the same way as the [Zipkin Exporter](#zipkin-exporter).
 The corresponding properties are the following:

 * `inspectit.exporters.tracing.jaeger.enabled`: enables / disables the Jaeger exporter